 i18next

-Create i18n.ts file with i18next-http-backend configuration. i18next-http-backend is responsible for:
+Create i18n.ts file with i18next-http-backend configuration that will be responsible for:

 • fetching translations from a remote server,